 Dry eye disease is a multifactorial disease that affects an estimated 25 million people in the United States alone.
 In fact, dry eye disease is one of the most common reasons that people visit their eye care professional.

 The increasing prevalence of dry eye disease is precisely why Virginia Eye Consultants became certified by TearLab as an Accredited Dry Eye Center.
-As an Accredited Dry Eye Center, the staff at Virginia Eye Consultants is dedicated to providing the highest quality of dry eye care by using advanced ophthalmic diagnostic techniques and treatments.
+As an Accredited Dry Eye Center, our eye surgeons in Virginia Beach and the surrounding areas are dedicated to providing the highest quality of dry eye care by using advanced ophthalmic diagnostic techniques and treatments.

 Although a common occurrence, it is important to treat Dry Eye Syndrome as soon as possible and with regular doctor visits to ensure complications or damage to the eye or vision do not occur.

 If you believe you have Dry Eye Syndrome, please schedule an appointment with the dry eye doctors at Virginia Eye Consultants in Hampton Roads.
 Treatment options vary depending on symptoms and severity, so schedule an appointment today for an eye exam and assessment of your options.

 What is Dry Eye?